LiskHQ/lisk-desktop/docs/REDUX_STRUCTURE.md

   "..."
 }
 ```
-- Rename `liskSercice` to just `service` so we can have all service information centralized in one place.
+- Rename `liskService` to just `service` so we can have all service information centralized in one place.
 - New token accounts being already on the `accounts` structure.
 - Group all specific token nodes inside a `tokenKey` node, using `LSK` in the example above.